c-toolbox/C-Play/docs/guides/remote/ui.md

 ### 3D -> 2D

 The button named "*3D -> 2D*", FORCES even 3D content to show as 2D content.
-This is the button you want to use, when you want show a 3D movie in the dome, without the use of 3D glasses. *You want to disable this one to make it 3D correct again.*
+This is the button you want to use, when you want to show a 3D movie in the dome, without the use of 3D glasses. *You want to disable this one to make it 3D correct again.*

 ### Background

-This button enabled and disables the background, if you would like the dome to fade to black or the background image, when you want to hide the video.
+This button enables and disables the background, if you would like the dome to fade to black or the background image, when you want to hide the video.

 ### Presentation Projector

-This opens and closes the shutter of the presentation projector, but also, puts a black mask on-top of the c-play content, that corresponds to the projected footprint on the dome of the presentation projector.
-Such that you could have a powerpoint in the middle of the dome from a laptop, while also having content around which is shown by the dome projectors.
+This opens and closes the shutter of the presentation projector, but also puts a black mask on top of the C-Play content that corresponds to the projected footprint on the dome of the presentation projector.
+This allows you to have a PowerPoint in the middle of the dome from a laptop, while also having surrounding content shown by the dome projectors.

 ### 360 Spin

-C-Play support 360 movies and images (2D and 3D).
-However, in the dome, the content shown of that video is usually only half of that.
-To create a interactive moment of the 360 video, to show another side, there is a button to rotate the sphere around, and also transition the sphere to another defined state (see [Grid/mapping settings](../../guides/settings/grid) do change this state.)
+C-Play supports 360 movies and images (2D and 3D).
+However, in the dome, the content shown from that video is usually only half of it.
+To create an interactive moment in the 360 video, or to show another side, there is a button to rotate the sphere around and also transition the sphere to another defined state (see [Grid/mapping settings](../../guides/settings/grid) to change this state).